eaobservatory/hedwig/doc/maint/overview.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The "view" code for facility-specific parts of the application,
-such as proposal handing, is located in the `hedwig.facility`
+such as proposal handing, is located in the `hedwig.facility` package.
-package and arranged in classes.
 The "Generic Facility" is both an example, which you can use
 to test the system before defining your specific facility class,
 and the basis for more specific classes.